 The military policy in the Philippines is to be precisely that which is now being carried out in Cuba.
-The Government will either by the right of conquest or of the treaty of peace be chilged to police all the ports of the Philippines.
+The Government will either by the right of conquest or of the treaty of peace be obliged to police all the ports of the Philippines.

-The pending orders contemplate the ers in preparation for the movement bliged to ponce an the policy hillippines.
-The pending orders contemplate the se only of regulars.
-It was stated, sowever, to-day, that with 3,000 reglars diverted to the Phillippines which vere included in the 10,00 ordered to tuba, it might be necessary to send ome of the volunteers to the East.
+The pending orders contemplate the

+tise only of regulars.
+It was stated, however, to-day, that with 3,000 reg-ulars diverted to the Philippines which were included in the 10,00 ordered to Cuba, it might be necessary to send ome of the volunteers to the East

-PRESIDENT'S MESSAGE
+PRESIDENT'S MESSAGE.